Sunlight: Effects on human health

 The ultraviolet radiation in sunlight has both positive and negative health effects, as it is both a principal source of vitamin D_{3} and a mutagen.
 A dietary supplement can supply vitamin D without this mutagenic effect, but bypasses natural mechanisms that would prevent overdoses of vitamin D generated internally from sunlight.
 Vitamin D has a wide range of positive health effects, which include strengthening bones and possibly inhibiting the growth of some cancers.
 Sun exposure has also been associated with the timing of melatonin synthesis, maintenance of normal circadian rhythms, and reduced risk of seasonal affective disorder.

+Insufficient sun exposure is responsible for 340,000 deaths in the United States and 480,000 deaths in Europe per year.
+Additionally, a lack of sun has an increases risk for breast cancer, colorectal cancer, hypertension, cardiovascular disease, metabolic syndrome, multiple sclerosis, Alzheimer’s disease, autism, asthma, type 1 diabetes and myopia.

 Long-term sunlight exposure is known to be associated with the development of skin cancer, skin aging, immune suppression, and eye diseases such as cataracts and macular degeneration.
 Short-term overexposure is the cause of sunburn, snow blindness, and solar retinopathy.

 UV rays, and therefore sunlight and sunlamps, are the only listed carcinogens that are known to have health benefits, and a number of public health organizations state that there needs to be a balance between the risks of having too much sunlight or too little.
 There is a general consensus that sunburn should always be avoided.

 Epidemiological data shows that people who have more exposure to sunlight have less high blood pressure and cardiovascular-related mortality.
 While sunlight (and its UV rays) are a risk factor for skin cancer, "sun avoidance may carry more of a cost than benefit for over-all good health".
 A study found that there is no evidence that UV reduces lifespan in contrast to other risk factors like smoking, alcohol and high blood pressure.